 3. Camcorders and heavier lenses work better with larger quick release plates.

 The biggest issue with proper camera tripod attachment is compatibility.
 For example, although they look quite similar, my Rocketfish tripod head will not accept an Arca plate and vice versa.
+Make sure you understand the different shapes and sizes before you buy.

 I am an affiliate of Amazon.
 But, even if I wasn't I'd recommend amazon.com as THE PLACE to go to read reviews on cameras and photography equipment.